casterbyte/HIVE/README.md

 ```

 ## Last Word
-[I was inspired by the track "The HIVE" (VIP REMIX)](https://youtu.be/pZZ-ELvRGeI?t=291) when I wrote this instrumental.
+[I was inspired by the track "The HIVE" (VIP REMIX)](https://youtu.be/pZZ-ELvRGeI?t=291) when I wrote this tool.
 This dedicated to KLOUD.